godotengine/godot-docs/about/introduction.rst

   if you're new!**
 - The **Manual** can be read or referenced as needed, in any order.
 It contains feature-specific tutorials and documentation.
-- **Contributing** gives information related to contributing to Godot, whether to the core engine, documentation, demos or other parts.
-  It describes how to report bugs, how contributor workflows are organized, etc.
-  It also contains sections intended for advanced users and contributors, with information on compiling the engine, contributing to the editor, or developing C++ modules.
+- **Engine details** contains sections intended for advanced users and contributors, with information on compiling the engine, working on the editor, or developing C++ modules.
 - **Community** is dedicated to the life of Godot's community and contains a list of recommended third-party tutorials and materials outside of this documentation.